Background image

 Caitlin was selected to her third consecutive World Cup squad in 2019, where she played in all four of the Matildas’ matches.

-The no.9 scored a goal to help defeat Brazil 3-2 in the group stages, after trailing 2-0 earlier in the match.
+The No.9 scored a goal to help defeat Brazil 3-2 in the group stages, after trailing 2-0 earlier in the match.
 Australia was eventually eliminated by Norway in the round of 16 after a penalty shootout.

 Caitlin has won two W-League Premierships and Championships, and has since made the move overseas to link up with Arsenal FC.
+She improved dramatically over her first four seasons at Arsenal, averaging a goal every two starts – an impressive achievement considering she was often deployed off the left wing.

 At Tokyo 2020 Caitlin and the Matildas made all of Australia proud in putting together a historic achievement.
-Their fourth place finish, which was nearly a podium finish after a 4-3 loss to the USA in the bronze medal game, is the highest ever finish by the Matildas at an Olympic Games.
+Their fourth-place finish, which was nearly a podium finish after a 4-3 loss to the USA in the bronze medal game, is the highest ever finish by the Matildas at an Olympic Games.

-She was a goalscorer in the bronze medal match and provided a goal assist for captain Sam Kerr to get her record-breaking 48th goal for the Matildas.
+She was a goal-scorer in the bronze medal match and provided a goal assist for captain Sam Kerr to get her record-breaking 48th goal for the Matildas.

 Read More